A Leading British Event

 It’s too good to miss.

-Wasfi Kani OBE, CEO & Founder, Grange Park Opera
+Wasfi Kani CBE, CEO & Founder, Grange Park Opera

 - GUESTS ARRIVE from two hours before the performance.
 With a glass of champagne, wander through the historic walled gardens where a convivial atmosphere reigns.

 The city seems far away